AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_GUI_DSL_SYNTAX.md

 ### Layouts

-Glimmer lays widgets out visually using SWT layouts, which can only be set on composite widget and subclasses.
+Glimmer lays widgets out visually using SWT layouts, configurable with many options (e.g. whether widgets are responsive to window sizing), which can only be set on composite widget and subclasses.

 The most common SWT layouts are:
-- `FillLayout`: lays widgets out in equal proportion horizontally or vertically with spacing/margin options.
+- [`fill_layout`](https://help.eclipse.org/latest/topic/org.eclipse.platform.doc.isv/reference/api/org/eclipse/swt/layout/FillLayout.html): lays widgets out in equal proportion horizontally or vertically with spacing/margin options.
 This is the ***default*** layout for ***shell*** (with `:horizontal` option) in Glimmer.
-- `RowLayout`: lays widgets out horizontally or vertically in varying proportions with advanced spacing/margin/justify options
+- [`row_layout`](https://help.eclipse.org/latest/topic/org.eclipse.platform.doc.isv/reference/api/org/eclipse/swt/layout/RowLayout.html): lays widgets out horizontally or vertically in varying proportions with advanced spacing/margin/justify options
-- `GridLayout`: lays widgets out in a grid with advanced spacing/margin/alignment/indentation options.
+- [`grid_layout`](https://help.eclipse.org/latest/topic/org.eclipse.platform.doc.isv/reference/api/org/eclipse/swt/layout/GridLayout.html): lays widgets out in a grid with advanced spacing/margin/alignment/indentation options.
 This is the **default** layout for **composite** in Glimmer.
 It is important to master.

+Note that if you need to have widgets fill a `row_layout` and resize automatically upon window resize, you must nest `fill true` within.
+This is the automatic behavior of `fill_layout`.
+For `grid_layout`, you would have to add `layout_data :fill, :center, true, false` to a child that you want to fill all available space horizontally (whether initially or after window resize) and `layout_data :fill, :fill, true, true` if you want to fill all available space horizontally and vertically.

+Do not be alarmed if widget sizes were kept fixed on resize of a window or change of text data.
+This is normal behavior that can always be overridden with options, such as `fill true` mentioned above.
+You need to [learn more about each layout](https://help.eclipse.org/latest/index.jsp?topic=/org.eclipse.platform.doc.isv/reference/api/org/eclipse/swt/layout/package-summary.html) before you have mastered them enough for your needs.
+[Samples](/docs/reference/GLIMMER_SAMPLES.md) like [Hello, Layout!](/docs/reference/GLIMMER_SAMPLES.md#hello-layout) are greatly helpful in learning too.

 In Glimmer DSL, just like widgets, layouts can be specified with lowercase underscored names followed by a block containing properties, also lowercase underscored names (e.g. `RowLayout` is `row_layout`).